paulVer777/ToDo_Application/README.md

+#ToDo_Application

 ToDo_Application is a simple app that can help users remember things they planned to do.

+##Funcionality

 Main funcionalities are add and delete tasks.

 To start using application you have to log in to your google acount.
 To launch application click on the link above.

 All data is saving in firebase database.